andotherstuff/garland-protocol/garland-v0.1.md

 ```

 There is no cryptographic linkage between buckets.
 An attacker with the nsec can access the empty-passphrase bucket but cannot determine if others exist (plausible deniability).
 Finding additional buckets requires brute-forcing passphrases through 210,000 PBKDF2 iterations per guess.

+**Important**: The derived storage identity SHOULD NOT be used for other Nostr purposes (social posting, direct messages, etc.).
+Commit events published to relays expose the storage pubkey.
+If that pubkey appears in other contexts, the storage account becomes linked to those activities, undermining privacy.
+Treat the storage identity as single-purpose.

 **Recovery**: Provide nsec + passphrase, derive storage nsec, then proceed with normal recovery (Section 10).
 A forgotten passphrase means permanent loss of that bucket; there is no recovery mechanism.